seanwessmith/baseball/README.txt

 x.
 Need to have cron job that runs p_update.php daily

 x.
+Implement a queue to process large updates faster

+x.
 Upload to AWS

 x.
 Add cron job to refresh database from this link, needs to reference a schedule so it refreshes only updated teams.